HacDan/digital-resume/README.md

 * Developed a custom CLI email client to enhance Office 365 workflow automation.
 * Automated workflows using PowerShell, Python, and Go, significantly improving daily operational efficiency.
-* Maintained and migrated to Active Directory 2016 from 2008 R2
-* Designed, purchased, configured, and installed UniFi networking hardware
-* Designed, hardened, and installed Fortigate firewalls
 * Optimized Windows Server 2016/2019 performance, including MSSQL tuning, through proactive maintenance and upgrades.
-* Deployed and configured multiple Linux (Ubuntu) servers, enhancing IT service capabilities and system reliability.
-* Executed a $45,000 Hyper-V upgrade, improving system performance by 40% and reducing infrastructure costs by eliminating SAN dependency
 * Established and enforced IT policies, enhancing security awareness and compliance across the organization.
 * Led and trained support staff in all aspects of IT with little computer background.

 #### Mount Mansfield Unified Union School District (Helpdesk Coordinator, 2015/07 - 2019/09)

 * Designed and solely wrote a Chrome extension to implement new features in a custom SaaS product that was crucial to day-to-day operations
-* Evaluated and implemented a new Student Information System
 * Managed and optimized Windows/Linux servers (on-site and cloud-based), improving efficiency and rack organization for streamlined operations.
 * Resolved IT support requests for ~2700 users, reducing average ticket resolution time by 60% through automation and process improvements while improving staff satisfaction with IT by 40%.
-* Vetted, documented, and rolled out 2 different inventory systems.
 * Implemented and designed Meraki wireless and wired networking systems, including redundant firewalls
 * Repaired and maintained a fleet of approximately 950 Windows and ChromeOS devices from software to hardware repair including full rebuilds on each type
-* Developed and implemented procedures for new computer hardware setup, ensuring streamlined deployment.
 * Planned and made purchasing decisions on a $250,000 budget for hardware and software
-* Streamlined Windows computer imaging all while greatly reducing costs.
 * Moved many core-servers to cloud (AWS) computing solutions to save on upgrade costs along with an improved environmental footprint

 #### Healthy Living Market & Cafe (Point of Sale & IT Assistant, 2014/09 - 2015/06)